Back to employers

 Qualifications and Entry Pathways

-You’ll typically need at least your high school education certificate for most roles and learn on the job while you gain industry-relevant qualifications.
+Entry pathways for auto careers are super varied and will depend heavily on the type of role you want to get into.
+You’ll typically need at least your high school education certificate for most roles and learn on the job while you gain industry-relevant qualifications (but if you ask us, that’s a pretty cool way to do things)!

-Nationally recognised training for automotive ad mechanical roles are delivered under two regulatory bodies:
+Before we break down all your options, this is what you need to know: nationally recognised training for automotive ad mechanical roles are delivered under two regulatory bodies:

 - AUM – Automotive Manufacturing Training Package